Dylanluo05/Daji-Coders/README.md

 ### Github Community Guidelines

 ### Wiki Home Page
+- Our project's wiki contains all the information our users need to know in order to navigate the website, enjoy its features, and learn about the original purpose and ideation.
+[Page](https://github.com/Dylanluo05/Daji-Coders/wiki)

 #### Project / Website Description
 - Our project is a travel / vacation website that aims to provide users with information on travel and various trip destinations.
 It is called VacationHub and it is a user-friendly, easy to navigate website.
 [Page](https://github.com/Dylanluo05/Daji-Coders/wiki/Project-Ideation-and-Purpose)